relax-not-relax/relax-not-relax/README.md

 ---

-I am a full-stack developer proficient in both mobile and web applications.
+I am a full-stack developer proficient in mobile and a Front-End developer in web applications.
 With a solid foundation in UX/UI design, I can deliver comprehensive solutions from concept to deployment. :wink:

  :books: As a budding UX designer, I am fascinated by the intricate relationship between humans and technology.
 I am particularly interested in exploring the role of cognitive psychology in interaction design and how designers can leverage these insights to create more intuitive and enjoyable digital experiences.